vccheng2001/audio_recognition/README.md

 Build and run the app on an Android device.
 The main file containing the source code is `app/src/main/java/org/pytorch/demo/MainActivity.java`.

+NOTE:
+Because the sample rate by default is 16000, we downsample the recorded signal by 2000 to get a sample rate of 8.
+Then, because we record 15 sec * 8 samples/sec, the input vector is an 120-element vector as expected.

+See https://github.com/vccheng2001/audio_recognition/blob/main/app/src/main/java/org/pytorch/demo/speechrecognition/MainActivity.java#L44 for more details.

 If using the Android emulator:

 1. Make sure to turn on the Settings->Microphone->Virtual Microphone Uses Host Input.